DevRel-Foundation/wg-structure-organization/CHARTER.md

 - **Best Practices Guides:** Recommendations for team size, roles, and reporting structures.
 - **Case Studies & Examples:** Real-world applications of DevRel structures in various company sizes and industries.
 - **DevRel Benchmarking Report:** Data-driven insights on how DevRel teams are structured across organizations.
+- **Calculator:** Given inputs for company size, objectives this calculator can give you an idea of investment and team size.

 ## 8. Critical Annual Activities